ankured182/ankured182.github.io/about.md

 ---
 Ankur Debnath is a professional software application engineer,based in Dhaka,Bangladesh.
 He specializes in Accounting,Commercial(Export/Import),Inventory,Retail,Life Insurance business domains.
-He loves experimenting with internet marketing and is a sports fanatic.
+He loves experimenting with internet marketing and also follows cricket and football with avid interest.

 ### Technologies